Peszon/Shortest_path_knight/README.md

-A "Odin project" project that contains both a shortest path knight algorithm and a binary search tree.
+A shortest path knight algorithm and functions for constructing and navigating a binary search tree.